What is a payment gateway and why you need one

 • Decent selection of payment methods.
 When your customers get to the checkout, they want to see the option they are used to paying with.
 That’s why your business success largely depends on the most widely-used payment methods available.

 • Customisation.
 Consistent branding at every stage of interaction with your site helps build an impeccable shopping experience.
-The payment gateway API integration will give you the flexibility to customise UI and allow you to tailor the checkout page for any device.
+The payment gateway API integration will give you the flexibility to customise the UI and allow you to tailor the checkout page for any device.

 • Multicurrency.
 What about growing international sales?
 Support for multiple currencies is crucial here.
 Some checkout solutions enable merchants to display prices in customers’ local currency, while others only allow manual currency selection.